skidad75/Data-Leak-Detector/README.md

 3. Enter the URL you want to analyze in the input field.

-4. Adjust the number of pages to scrape (1-7) and customize analysis settings if needed.
+4. Adjust the maximum depth to scan (1-7) and customize CSV export settings if needed.

-5. Click "Analyze Website" to start the process.
+5. Click "Scrape and Analyze" to start the process.

 6. View the results in the app interface, including:
-   - Website structure visualization
-   - Detected emails and their sources
+   - Detected emails
-   - Identified login pages and forms
+   - Potential login pages and console login pages
-   - Security headers analysis
+   - Security information (headers, SSL certificate, robots.txt)
-   - SSL/TLS certificate details
-   - Cookie analysis
-   - JavaScript file analysis
+   - Network analysis (IP, WHOIS, open ports, traceroute)
-   - External links and resources
-   - Sitemap and robots.txt information
-   - Overall risk score and breakdown
+   - Potential data leaks

 7. Use the download buttons to export data as needed.

-## Ethical Considerations

-This tool is intended for educational and research purposes only.
-Always ensure you have permission to scan and analyze any website you don't own.
-Unauthorized use may be illegal and unethical.

-## Dependencies

-- Python 3.12
-- Streamlit
-- Pandas
-- Requests
-- BeautifulSoup4
-- python-whois
-- pyOpenSSL
-- (See environment.yml for full list)

-## Contributing

-Contributions to improve the tool are welcome.
-Please follow these steps:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature-branch`)
-3. Make your changes and commit (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin feature-branch`)
-5. Create a new Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Disclaimer

 This tool is for educational and research purposes only.
 Always ensure you have permission to scan and analyze any website you don't own.
 The authors are not responsible for any misuse or damage caused by this program.
 Use responsibly and at your own risk.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.